Azathothas/Stars/README.md

 - [n0-computer/sendme](https://github.com/n0-computer/sendme) – A tool to send files and directories, based on iroh
 - [narrowlink/narrowlink](https://github.com/narrowlink/narrowlink) – A self-hosted solution to enable secure connectivity between devices across restricted networks like NAT or firewalls
 - [neelkarma/redive](https://github.com/neelkarma/redive) – Trace URL redirections in the terminal.
+- [next-hat/nanocl](https://github.com/next-hat/nanocl) – Distributed System that simplifies the management of containers and virtual machines.
 - [ngrok/ngrok-rust](https://github.com/ngrok/ngrok-rust) – Embed ngrok secure ingress into your Rust apps with a single line of code.
 - [nikolassv/bartib](https://github.com/nikolassv/bartib) – A simple timetracker for the command line.
 It saves a log of all tracked activities as a plaintext file and allows you to create flexible reports.
 - [nix-community/comma](https://github.com/nix-community/comma) – Comma runs software without installing it. [maintainers=@Artturin,@burke,@DavHau]